PDF(214.9 KB) View with Adobe Reader on a variety of devices

-Note: RTU licensing is available starting 8.5 release
+Note: RTU license is available with the 8.5 release, onward.

-Q. How do I select which type of Licensing is used?
+Q. How do I select which type of license to use?

-A. In the controller web interface, navigate to Management->Software Activation->License Type and from the drop-down menu set the Licensing Type to be RTU.
-Press Apply to save the settings.
+A. In the controller web interface, navigate to Management->Software Activation->License Type and from the drop-down menu set the License Type to be RTU.
+Click Apply to save the settings.

-Alternatively, it can be done from the CLI using following command (reboot is required):
+Alternatively, it can be done from the CLI.
+A re-start is required.

-Changing the licensing model requires a reboot of the WLC (Manually).
+Changing the license model requires a reboot of the WLC (Manually).
 Are you sure you want to continue ?(y/n)

 Q. How do I add (activate) and remove AP licenses?